AP Calculus AB vs BC: Which Should You Take and How to Prepare?

 💲Business and Economics

-I found that for many business majors (e.g., Management, Marketing) will only require a Business Calculus or brief Calculus course in college, which is often less rigorous than Calculus I. AP Calculus AB is more than sufficient to earn credit for this and is a good choice.
+I found that many business majors (e.g., Management, Marketing) will only require a Business Calculus or brief Calculus course in college, which is often less rigorous than Calculus I. AP Calculus AB is more than sufficient to earn credit for this and is a good choice.

 Quantitative Finance/Economics degrees (especially for students considering a Ph.D.) are extremely math-heavy.
 For these programs, AP Calculus BC is almost the expectation.
 Advanced economics uses concepts from Calculus I, II, and multivariable calculus.